globus/globus-automate-client/docs/source/migration.rst

 Migration to globus-sdk and globus-cli
 ======================================

-The Globus Automate Client has been deprecated.
+The Globus Automate Client is deprecated.
 All functionality is now available in `globus-sdk`_ and `globus-cli`_.